Inthegamesdk/deprecated-iossdk/README.md

 To load the video channel in a view to fit your custom layout, load the `ITGPlayerView` instead, and then add it as a subview (with constraints as needed):

 ```
-let playerView = ITGPlayerView.instantiate(videoURL: exampleVideoURL)
+let playerView = ITGPlayerView.instantiate(videoURL: url)
 ```

 There are two additional parameters for further configuration: `language` and `allowsFullScreen`.
-You can check the example app for a pratical implementation.
+You can run the included project for a pratical implementation example.

 ## Notes